swiyu-admin-ch/swiyu-issuer/README.md

     SUSPENDED
     REVOKED
     [*] --> OFFERED
-    OFFERED --> CANCELLED : Process can be "cancelled as long as the vc is not ISSUED" CANCELLED --> [*]
+    OFFERED --> CANCELLED : Process can be cancelled as long as the vc is not ISSUED CANCELLED --> [*]
     OFFERED --> IN_PROGRESS
     IN_PROGRESS --> fork_state